 - Three letters of evaluation are required and must be submitted electronically by the evaluators directly to CAAPID

 Official Transcripts and Course-by-Course Evaluation

-- Applicant must submit to CAAPID a detailed course-by-course evaluation by Educational Credential Evaluators, Inc (ECE).
+- Applicants must submit to CAAPID a detailed course-by-course evaluation by Educational Credential Evaluators, Inc (ECE).
 We only accept ECE.

 - If an applicant receives an offer of admission, we then require official transcripts from the original dental school to be sent directly to the ITDP.